andytinycat/puppet-find/README.md

 Usage
 =====

 All you need to know is the 'title' of the resource you want to find.
+Output includes the place the resource is defined in your manifests, and the resource in manifest form.

 For example:

     # pfind httpd
     =====================================================================================
     Items in Puppet catalog matching 'httpd':
     =====================================================================================
       Type:          Service
-      Manifest file: /puppet/etc/modules/httpd_inttech_rhel/manifests/init.pp
+      Manifest file: /puppet/etc/modules/httpd_module/manifests/init.pp
       Line:          211
       Manifest code:
        service { 'httpd':